Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 \subsubsection{Homotopy from $\A(t, \lambda_1)$ to $\A(t, \lambda_{2})$}

-To develop the homotopy algorithm for the change in $\lambda$ value, we need to get the formulas of the active variables indexed by $\KN^1$ in terms of $\lambda$.
-To this end, we need to rely on representation \eqref{eq: op cond DF}, \eqref{eq: op cond KN1}, and \eqref{eq: op cond KN0}, directly in terms of each variable $\langle U_k, \A^0\rangle$.
-We firstly reorganize all the model variables into a vector
+To develop the homotopy algorithm for changes in the $\lambda$ value, it is necessary to obtain the formulas of the active variables indexed by $\KN^1$ in terms of $\lambda$.
+To this end, all the model variables are first reorganized into a vector:

 Note that $\mathbf{a}^s$ is in fact the scaled Lasso solution by the time the variable repeats.
 Then optimality conditions \eqref{eq: op cond DF}, \eqref{eq: op cond KN1}, and \eqref{eq: op cond KN0} are essentially a system of linear equations of unknown $\mathbf{a}^s$, with $\lambda$ in the coefficients.
 Thus we aim to firstly represent this linear system in vector form, in order to solve the unknowns.
 We shall introduce the following notations.